Nuronoria/fake_amazon_prime2/README.md

 # Amazon Prime Imitation - JavaFX Project
+This is an University Project From the UAS

 ## Description
 This project is a JavaFX-based application that imitates the famous Amazon Prime service.
 It includes scripts and configurations for setting up the environment, database work, and running the application.